The Physical Manifestation of Anxiety

 Leaving the worldview in which you were raised and on which the entire foundation of your life has been built is anxiety-inducing in its own right.
 But looking back, I don't think I ever truly believed.
 I forced myself to believe that I believed because I had no other options, except for the firey furnace.

-However, I can do what I can, right now, within the limitations of my unique situation, to help myself.
+However, I can do what I can, right now, within the limitations of my situation, to help myself.
 So I go to talk therapy.
 I take Prozac and Welburtrin.
-Sometimes, I meditate or practice yoga.
+Sometimes, I meditate or do yoga.
 I practice deep diaphragmatic breathing.
 If I am incredibly anxious, I put an ice cube on my face to bring my brain back to the present moment.

 Once, I put an ice cube on my face and immediately began to sob.
 Sometimes, the present is unpleasant, but we must be there nonetheless.
 Sometimes, you need to sob.